MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 	RefreshTokenDuration time.Duration `mapstructure:"REFRESH_TOKEN_DURATION"`
 }
 ```

+OK, done!

+Next step, we will need to create a new `sessions` table in the
+database.

 So let's use this command in the README file to create a new DB
 migration.